Family inside a tent

 • Trash bags

 Of course when thinking about how to pack for family camping, all the above applies.
 However, this may well be the first time your little ones have ever been camping, so they may need more home comforts than usual.
-While you’ll be planning on having them connect with nature during the day, there will be time in the evenings where keeping them entertained may involve a little bit more than just naming trees and staring into the stars.

 • Bubbles